Stephon B. BagneStephon Bagne Clark Hill

 Stephon B. Bagne

 Stephon has published numerous articles and has spoken at many educational seminars and trade group events.
-He also maintains a Michigan Condemnation Blog that discusses issues that arise in eminent domain law, matters that he is handling, and things that property owners confronted by a condemnation should consider.
+He maintains a Michigan Condemnation Blog discussing eminent domain law, matters that he is handling, and things that property owners confronted by a condemnation should consider.

 Eminent Domain Jury Trials